leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \pagestyle{plain}
 ```

-The `plain` page style puts the page numbers centered on the bottom margin, following the formatting requirements.
+The `plain` page style sets the page numbers centered on the bottom margin.
 It also removes unnecessary decorations, for example, headers with the name of the current chapter.

 ```latex
 \usepackage[doublespacing]{setspace}
 ```

-The [`setspace` package](https://ctan.org/pkg/setspace) with the `doublespacing` option sets double space between lines in the text body, following the formatting requirements.
+The [`setspace` package](https://ctan.org/pkg/setspace) with the `doublespacing` option sets double space between lines in the text body.

 ```latex
 \begin{document}